wzacs1/BioinfWorkshop/Workthroughs/Part3-2_IntroRStudio.md

 row.names(table_baseR)
 ```

 - The fact that 'names' function does the same as colnames hints at common structure of tables in R. Really expecting names of variables to be in columns, not rows.
-You can certainly import data in the other way and work with it, but R definitley thinks more columns = variables.
+You can certainly import data in the other way and work with it, but R definitley thinks more along the lines of columns == variables and rows == observations.

 - The `summary` function is helpful as well to display more info about a table and even show distribution of data.
 ```r
 summary(table_readr)
 ```
 - Note there are several other functions that came with tidyverse for this type of data summation.
-We'll stick with base functions where possible.
+We'll stick with base functions where possible though.
 - You can transpose tables so easily in R it's hard to find the function: `t`:
 ```r
 table_readr.t <- t(table_readr)